Questions To Ask…When Choosing a Financial Planner

 I focus my work with women in STEM and education careers and Hanford Site pre-retirees to help them through life’s transitions like career change, retirement, widowhood, divorce or sending a kid to college.

-My clients are often women, and if married, joined by their spouses, who are in their early 50s to mid-60s and 70s, entering pre-retirement or retirement.
-I specialize in pre-retirees, mid-career professionals, recently divorced or widowed women and college-bound families.
-Many of my clients are dual income families with professional jobs related to the Hanford Nuclear Site or education, with household income in the range of $150,000-$250,000 and a net worth of approximately $1,000,000 - $3,000,000.
+My clients are often women, and if married, joined by their spouses, who are in their 50s, 60s and 70s, in pre-retirement or retirement.
+I specialize in pre-retirees, recently divorced or widowed women and college-bound families.
+Many of my clients are dual income families with professional jobs related to the Hanford Nuclear Site or education, with household income in the range of $125,000-$250,000+ and a net worth of approximately $1,000,000 - $5,000,000.

 We work alot with employees associated with the Hanford cleanup mission, vitrification plant and the Department of Energy National Labs: